Communication Challenge

 Postcard, table cover, and retractable banner

 By reaching students where they engage in campus life, the campaign delivered measurable impact.
-During outreach implementation, reporting to the Safe2Tell app increased over 200% in 2023, surpassing the total reports submitted during the previous 11 years combined.
+During outreach implementation, reporting to the Safe2Tell app increased more than 200% in 2023, surpassing reports submitted during the previous 11 years.
 The work helped normalize reporting, strengthen trust, and advance the university’s commitment to campus safety.

 Client: Center for the Study and Prevention of Violence, University of Colorado Boulder